viur-framework/viur-core/docs/doc_start/25_gcloud.rst

 ..
 Note::
   Please be aware that the Google products can produce costs to your Google Billing Account.
-  Even if the **Development** of software on the Google Cloud Platform mostly stays within the free contingent, you should get an overview of the `Google Cloud Billing <https://cloud.google.com/billing/docs>`_ documentation.
+  Even if the **development** of software on the Google Cloud Platform mostly stays within the free contingent,

+  you should get an overview of the `Google Cloud Billing <https://cloud.google.com/billing/docs>`_ documentation.

 Google Cloud Console configuration: